python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_Spec_A_paragradio.md

 We'll start by looking at a simulated spectrum analyzer.
 This allows us to familiarize ourselves with the Python code that launches GNU Radio.

-Open a new Marimo notebook.
+Open a new Marimo notebook called **simspecan.py**.
 (For an intro to marimo, reference the lesson in the github python course [Marimo Lesson](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md)).

 Copy the following: